Thermoregulation in Chersobius signatus

 Timeframe and status

 The study started in 2012, and would finalise in 2014.
 However, it was extended to 2015 as a result of low tortoise activity in 2014.
-The data processing and publishing started in 2014 and will run till 2018.
+The data processing and publishing started in 2014 and ended in 2017.

 Two students from the Van Hall-Larenstein University of Applied Sciences (Netherlands) have measured individual time budgets.
-The study is a collaboration with the Chelonian Biodiversity and Conservation programme of the University of the Western Cape, and the Northern Cape Department of Environment and Nature Conservation (South Africa).
+The study was a collaboration with the Chelonian Biodiversity and Conservation programme of the University of the Western Cape, and the Northern Cape Department of Environment and Nature Conservation (South Africa).
+In addition, the following field assistants participated: Michael Hebbeler, Mikolaj Kazmierczak, Martijn Kooijman, Olda Mudra, Fabian Schmidt, Sérgio Silva, Sabine Sommer, and Susanne Sommer.

-Total budget is circa € 22,000.
-This amount includes resources that will be invested by fieldwork volunteers and students, and does not contain salary: all participants in the Homopus Research Foundation work as volunteers and do not receive salary.
+Total budget was circa € 22,000.
+This amount included resources that were invested by fieldwork volunteers and students, and did not contain salary: all Dwarf Tortoise Conservation participants work as volunteers and do not receive salary.